 Use the drop-down menu to choose your currency.

 Note: You can only choose one currency, as Hike does not currently process across multiple currencies.
+You will need to have a separate Hike Store for each additional currency.

 Use the drop-down menu to choose your time zone.